dotincorp/dotpad-sample-code/README.md

-# DotPadSDK Sample Code
+# DotPad SDK Sample Code

 ## Overview
-* An Sample Applicaton using the DotPadSDK from [dotpad-sdk-guide](https://github.com/dotincorp/dotpad-sdk-guide)
+* An Sample Applicaton using the DotPad SDK from [dotpad-sdk-guide](https://github.com/dotincorp/dotpad-sdk-guide)
+* You can test DotPad connection and printing with our sample application.
+* We present how to configure the development environment for the sample application.

 ## Directory
 ```